livechat/lc-sdk-go/README.md

 For protocol documentation of LiveChat APIs, please go to [Livechat Platform Docs](https://developers.livechatinc.com/docs/).

+### Go modules vs API version

+LiveChat SDK in Go supports Go modules.
+Please note that minor LiveChat API versions can be incompatible.
+Here is the relation:
+* lc-sdk-go 1.x.x -> LiveChat API 3.1
+* lc-sdk-go 2.x.x -> LiveChat API 3.2
+* ...

+All versions of LiveChat API are available as git tags in lc-sdk-go.
+However, a developer-preview version (not completed yet, may introduce breaking changes in future) is avaiable in lc-sdk-go as a git branch.

 ### Feedback

-​If you find some bugs or have troubles implementing the code on your own, please create an issue or contact us [LiveChat for Developers](https://developers.livechatinc.com/)
+​If you find any bugs or have trouble implementing the code on your own, please create an issue or contact us [LiveChat for Developers](https://developers.livechatinc.com/)

 ### About LiveChat